BlazingAsher/Algorithms/Algorithms/GraphSearch.md

 <!-- /TOC -->

 # Graph Search
 Navigating through a graph is one of the very first uses for graphs.
-The way you implement graph traversal varries depending on what you want to achieve.
+The way you implement graph traversal varies depending on what you want to achieve.
 Some applications include:
 + Web crawling
 + Pathfinding
 + Finding shortest paths